nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 #### 2.4.3 Google Cloud Platform

-Follow [these detailed instructions] on creating a Google service account with owner level permissions.
+Follow [these detailed instructions] on creating a Google service account with an owner level permissions.
 With the service account created, follow [these steps] to create and download a json credentials file.

 - `GOOGLE_CREDENTIALS`: Set this to the path to your credentials file
 - `PROJECT_ID`: Set this to the project ID listed on the home page of your Google console under `Project info`